 reasoning in which one induces general principles and facts

-from specific examples.
-So it might properly be applied
+principles.
+So this word might properly be applied

 to the scientific method of inducing facts about the world from